top of page

 I am currently finishing up my manuscript on the history of Chongryon (the community around the pro-North Korean organization run by zainichi Koreans) in postwar Japan.
 The book, tentatively entitled, Decolonizing in Postimperial Japan: A History of a Korean Diasporic Community, focuses on their community building and network.
 Drawing on the interviews my research partner, KumHee Cho, and I conducted with hundreds of zainichi Korean people inside and outside of Chongryon, the book tells their own nation building as a diasporic group in the midst of complex global and local politics of decolonization, neoimperialism, the Cold War, gender politics, regional Communist ties, and shifting Japan-North Korean relationship.

 In this book, I situate Chongryon Koreans in global politics and unveils their mental geographies that sharply focused on their communal space as well as their direct link to their "homeland," North Korea.
-By fleshing our their perspectives and mental geographies, I hope the book will offer an upside-down, inside-out history of postwar Japan and the Japanese left's deimperialization attempts.
+By unveiling their perspectives and mental geographies, I hope the book will offer an upside-down, inside-out history of "postwar" Japan and the Japanese left's deimperialization attempts.

 The book is under advance contract with Stanford University Press.